Conscendotechnologies/Pro-Code/.roo/rules-code/assignment-rules.md

 ## If Public Groups,

 query:
-sf data query --query "SELECT Id, Name, DeveloperName FROM Group WHERE Type = 'Regular'" --json --target-org <org-alias>
-Display numbered list, prompt for one or more group numbers.
+sf data query --query "SELECT Id, Name, DeveloperName FROM Group WHERE Type = 'Regular'" --json Display numbered list, prompt for one or more group numbers.

 ## If Roles,

 query:
-sf data query --query "SELECT Id, Name FROM UserRole ORDER BY Name" --json --target-org <org-alias>
-Display list and prompt for selections.
+sf data query --query "SELECT Id, Name FROM UserRole ORDER BY Name" --json Display list and prompt for selections.

 For each selected type, retrieve available options using CLI and prompt for one or more selections.